JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/jupiterone-api.md

 ### Fetching Graph Data

 You can use this query to fetch graph data.
 The returned data includes the details of all vertices found on the graph, as well as the relationship edges that connect the vertices.

-!!! note
+**Note:**
 Currently, a canned query for IAM Role data is run.
 You do not need to provide any input variables.

 ```graphql
 query testQuery {